-If you car is not taxed then it will also not be insured.
-So not only are you liable to be fined, but if you were involved in an accident or had your car stolen, your insurance would not be valid.
+If your car is not taxed then it will also not be insured (unless you are driving it directly to an MOT station).
+So not only are you liable to be fined, but if you are involved in an accident or have your car stolen, your insurance will not be valid.

-If your scrap or export your car, you need to notify the DVLA and a apply for a Statutory Off Road Notification (SORN), which will remain applicable as long as the car is off the road.
-However, you can’t put the car back on a public road (even if it’s just parked on the street) until you pay road tax again.
+If your scrap or export your car, you need to notify the DVLA and a apply for a Statutory Off Road Notification (SORN).
+This remains applicable as long as the car is off the road.
+However, you can’t put the car back on a public road – even if it’s just parked on the street – until you pay road tax again.

 How are road tax transgressions enforced?

-As part of the 2014 changes to road tax rules, the DVLA decided to do away with the familiar round tax discs which previously had to be displayed in every car’s windscreen.
+When changing the 2014 road tax rules, the DVLA decided to do away with the familiar round tax discs, which previously had to be displayed in every car’s windscreen.
 So it’s no longer possible for a policeman to notice the tax disc on your car is out of date and whack you with a fine.
-However, in practice that very rarely happened anyway, and road tax checks are done electronically.
-Police use Automated Number Plate Recognition (ANPR) cameras to catch owners of untaxed vehicles on the road, and had been doing so long before the tax disc was taken out of circulation.
+However, that very rarely happened anyway.

+Today, road tax checks are all done electronically.
+Police use Automated Number Plate Recognition (ANPR) cameras to catch owners of untaxed vehicles on the road, and have been doing so long before the tax disc was taken out of circulation.

-The DVLA makes database checks on vehicles every month and also has the power to clamp vehicles which have not been taxed, forcing the owner to pay a release fee of £100 to be unclamped.
-Alternatively the car may be impounded, whereby a fee of £200 must be paid to release the car – and prosecution costs and fines may also apply.
+The DVLA makes vehicle database checks on vehicles every month.
+It can clamp your vehicle if you haven’t paid your road tax, and then force you to pay a release fee of £100 to be unclamped.
+Alternatively, your car may be impounded.
+That means you’ll have to pay a fee of £200 to release your car – and prosecution costs and fines may also apply.

 Initial chaos has now subsided, but at a cost

 Predictably, turning a perfectly simple and sensible system into a far more complex one caused widespread chaos throughout the UK.
 Many thousands of used car buyers were caught out by the changes, and many motor traders were confused by the changes as well.